opencog/link-grammar/link-grammar/README.md

 Directories
 ===========

-The minisat and sat-solver directories contain code for the Boolean-SAT parser.

-The corpus directory contains code to read word-sense disambiguation data from an SQL file.
+ * corpus - contains code to read word-sense disambiguation data from an SQL file.

+ * dict-common - generic dictionary-handling code.
-The dict-file directory contains code to read dictionaries from files.
+ * dict-file   - read dictionaries from files.

-The dict-sql directory contains code to read dictionaries from an SQL DB (unfinished, under development!).
+ * dict-sql    - read dictionaries from an SQL DB (unfinished, under development!).

+ * post-process - constraints added after parsing.
+                  Also, constituent-tree construction.
+ * print        - functions that convert parses into human-readable strings and printed output.

+ * minisat      - Copy of the mini-SAT Boolean-SAT solver.
+ * sat-solver   - Parser, implemented on top of SAT

+ * tokenize     - Convert sentence strings into word sequences.
+                  Actually, into a word-graph of possible words.

 Version 5.3.14 - Improved error notification facility